guillaumedreyer/Cleaning-and-reshaping-the-UCI-Samsung-Data/CodeBook.md

 Here is a short description of the meaning of these variables.
-(EXTRACT, FOR THE MOST PART, FROM THE "README.txt" OF THE samsung data").
+(EXTRACT, FOR THE MOST PART, FROM THE "features_info.txt" CONTAINED IN THE 'Samsung_Data' DIRECTORY).

 The features selected for this database come from the accelerometer and gyroscope 3-axial